 Donations designated for the account holder can be used to cover the costs of expenses that are incurred through missions work.
-The AGUSM account holder is responsible for recording all expenses and retaining receipts for tax purposes.
+The U.S. Missions account holder is responsible for recording all expenses and retaining receipts for tax purposes.

-For missionaries that receive a salary from U.S. Missions, work funds will be sent in addition to the salary in the monthly electronic funds transfers.
+For missionaries that receive an allowance from U.S. Missions, work funds will be sent in addition to the allowance in the monthly electronic funds transfers.
 Requests for work expenses should be included on the Monthly Ministry Report or by written request to the accounting specialist, and all funds are sent as designations permit (ADP).
 Because U.S. Missions does not require receipts, all work reimbursements are made taxable at year-end on the account holder's annual 1099.
+However, all work requests will require an itemized list/explanation.
 (See also As Designations Permit, Missionary Reporting Monthly Responsibility, Monthly Disbursement of Funds, and Taxes and 1099.)